-If you enjoy ghost towns, mining history, or the legacy of the American West, take the 9-mile side road to Mogollon next time you are in SW New Mexico.
+If you enjoy ghost towns, mining history, or the legacy of the American West, take the 9-mile side road to Mogollon next time you are in southwest New Mexico.
 Strolling Mogollon’s main street is like stepping back in time.

 Mining Boom in the Mogollon Mountains